DevAgnihotri/DBMS/Unit_1.md

 ### 1. **External Level (View Level):**

+**What it is:**
+This is the topmost level where users see only the data they need, in a way that makes sense to them.

+**Key Points:**

-- What the user sees.
+- Shows a customized view of the database for each user or group.
-- Different users can have different views of the same database.
+- Hides unnecessary details that users don’t need to see.

+**Example:**
-- **Example:** A student sees only their marks, not others’.
+A student sees their own marks, while a teacher sees marks for all students in their class.

+---

 ### 2. **Conceptual Level (Logical Level):**

+**What it is:**
+This is the middle level that shows the overall design of the database, including what data is stored and how it’s connected.

+**Key Points:**

-- Shows the **entire logical structure** of the database (tables, relationships, data types).
+- Focuses on the logical structure of the database (tables, relationships, rules).
-- Hides storage details but defines what data is stored and how it is related.
+- Ensures all user views are consistent and accurate.

+**Example:**
+A database with tables like `Students`, `Courses`, and `Enrollments`, showing how they are linked.

+---

 ### 3. **Internal Level (Physical Level):**

+**What it is:**
+This is the bottom level that deals with how data is actually stored on the computer.

+**Key Points:**

+- Handles storage details like file formats, indexing, and data compression.
-- Describes **how data is physically stored** in memory or on disk.
+- Optimizes how data is saved and retrieved.

-- Includes indexing, file organization, compression, etc.
+**Example:**
+Data stored in files with indexes to make searching faster.

 ---